 Just as the name suggests, the Range Rover Sport is a sportier version of its older sibling, the Range Rover.
 Land Rover changed its utilitarian off-road hype with this sportier and high-performance SUV by installing a 5L V8 engine that produced 375hp, making the Range Rover Sport the fastest and the smallest of all its productions when it debuted in 2005.
 As if this was not enough, Land Rover modified the Sport Supercharged to include the more powerful 5.0L V8 engine that produces 510hp and a 461 lb-ft of torque.

 This model succeeded the Freelander and Land Rover used it to create a more powerful ride with an appealing and spacious interior.
 Even though it lacked the two-speed transfer case and low ground clearance, it had the Land Rover Terrain Response System and a more powerful engine.
 Land Rover chose to boost the LR2 by including the 3.2L inline six all aluminum engine that had been developed by Volvo.
 At 230 hp and 234 lb-ft of torque this SUV was an outright performer.

 Land Rover LR4

 The Land Rover LR4 replaced the Discovery Series and has proved its worth year after year.
 Even though the 5.0L V8 engine created major hype when it was incorporated into the LR4 in 2010, it has since been replaced by the 3.0L V6 engine with an eight-speed automatic transmission, delivering 340hp, down from 375 hp.
-The reduced engine size might not have achieved the targeted fuel economy but coupled with a classy interior and cool tech and safety features, the LR4 is still a force to reckon with and gives the Grand Cherokee stiff competition.
+The reduced engine size might not have achieved the targeted fuel economy, but coupled with a classy interior and cool tech and safety features, the LR4 is still a force to be reckoned with and gives the Grand Cherokee some stiff competition.